MMK21Hub/slime-hook/readme.md

 1. Clone this repository onto the server running the Terraria server
 2. Create a virtual environment for the project and install the dependencies from `requirements.txt`
 3. Copy the YAML code from above into a new file at `./config.yaml` within the repository folder
+4. Create a Discord webhook for the channel you want to send messages to, copy the URL, and enter it into the config file
-4. Run the script: `python3 cli.py config.yaml`
+5. Run the script: `python3 cli.py config.yaml`

 ## Development instructions